ElvenTools/elven-tools-website/src/docs/jump-start.md

 githubUrl: "https://github.com/juliancwirko/elven-tools-website/edit/main/src/docs/jump-start.md"
 ---

-<div class="docs-warning-box">Please be aware that there are not enough tests, no audits!
+<div class="docs-warning-box">Please be aware that there are not enough tests and no audits!
 As for the mainnet, use the tools at your own risk!
 The code is open source.
-You can always validate it on the devnet.</div>
+You can always validate it and test it on the devnet.
+Check it back a million times before you'll use it on the mainnet.
+Please report all the issues and ideas.</div>

 The Elven Tools includes the Smart Contract, CLI tool, and Landing page for NFT launches.
 Every part of it can be used as a separate tool.
 But the best is to use it all together.
 You can, of course, use the Smart Contract separately using, for example, erdpy, but the elven-tools cli gives you a lot of simplification with the process.
 You don't have to think about proper arguments because it will ask you for them.
 Let's see what the workflow could look like.